wfilleman/react-native-vlc-player/README.md

 Based on [react-native-vlcplayer](https://github.com/xiongchuan86/react-native-vlcplayer) from [xiongchuan86](https://github.com/xiongchuan86) and on [react-native-vlc-player](https://github.com/ghondar/react-native-vlc-player) from [ghondar](https://github.com/ghondar)

+Updated for iOS 12, Android 6.0+ using the latest VLCKit 3.x

 ### Add it to your project

-Run `npm i -S https://github.com/kikill95/react-native-vlc-player.git`
+Run `npm i -S https://github.com/wfilleman/react-native-vlc-player.git`

 #### iOS

-- add `pod 'MobileVLCKit-unstable', '3.0.0a44'` in Podfile (stable version of VLCKit not working in iOS 11 yet)
+- add `pod 'MobileVLCKit', '3.1.4'` in your Podfile
-- `pod install` inside ./ios/ folder
+- `pod install`
-- `rnpm link react-native-vlc-player`
+- `react-native link react-native-vlc-player`
 - also you must disable bitcode option in target build settings (otherwise it not linked correctly for armv7)
 - also you must add `libstdc++.6.0.9.tbd` to `Linked Framework and Libraries`